Tess Bateman: Introduction and family

-Louis Emerick's casting as Tess' husband, Mike Bateman, was announced on 17 June 2003.
+Louis Emerick's casting as Tess's husband, Mike Bateman, was announced on 17 June 2003.
 Emerick revealed that he and Packer would appear in "a fantastic storyline, [which] we can really get our teeth into".
 Emerick was hired for four episodes.
 The pair previously portrayed a married couple on Brookside, and also worked together in the play Playboy of the West Indies in 1985, which was Packer's second acting role.
 The actors were excited to work with each other again and Packer felt their history aided their on-screen connection.
 Tess and Mike had been married for twenty years upon their introduction, and they share three children, including a son, Sam Bateman (Luke Bailey), and a daughter, Saskia Bateman.
 Tess and Mike are introduced in the same episode.
 Mike works at the scene of the accident as a fireman.
 He is suspended for negligence surrounding his work on the crash.
 Mike resigns from his job, causing Tess to worry about how they will cope financially.
 Tess secures him a minimum wage position as a hospital cleaner, while she becomes the department's acting clinical nurse manager, which Packer called "a pretty demanding and stressful job".

 Sam is introduced to the show during series 19 as the new receptionist.
 Producers used the character to explore bipolar disorder, something Tess struggles to accept.
 Tess realises that Sam's behaviour is an issue after discovering him deleting patient files.
 She is "startled" by his distorted speech as he talks about how the information is "dangerous".
 Emerick also reprised his role during the series.
 Mike is surprised to learn about Sam's illness and is annoyed that Tess did not tell him.
 They argue and he "storms off", before being involved in a car crash, leaving him critically injured.
 Tess is "shocked" when Mike later files for divorce from her, and returns to work tipsy after a lunch break, prompting Abs to cover for her.